BuilderIO/micro-agent/README.md

    <a href="https://www.npmjs.com/package/@builder.io/micro-agent"><img src="https://img.shields.io/npm/v/@builder.io/micro-agent" alt="Current version"></a>
 </p>

-# Micro Agent

 Point Micro Agent at a file and a test (or screenshot), and it will write code for you until your tests pass or it more closely matches your design screenshot.

-> Why write code when you could instead just write a test and have AI write the code for you?

 ## Getting started